nilostolte/nilostolte/README.md

 once simple, into a bloated and difficult to understand piece of code.
 JavaFX has been also the target of critics for its unusual usage of CSS (which in itself has already a quite awkward syntax), its low performance, its lack of many features and of being difficult to use or to accomplish desired effects.
-We recognize in some of these criticisms the "_footprint_" of many other GUI frameworks such as GTK, Qt, Motif and many others. <a name="dart_flutter_html_anchor"></a>The common ground of all of them is that the resulting interface is often considered ugly, outdated, and the framework itself bloated, not well documented, too many useless features, and so on.
+We recognize in some of these criticisms the "_footprint_" of many other GUI frameworks such as GTK, Qt, Motif and many others.
+The common ground of all of them is that the resulting
+<a name="dart_flutter_html_anchor"></a>interface is often considered ugly, outdated, and the framework itself bloated, not
+well documented, too many useless features, and so on.

 ### Google did it: Dart and Flutter